Do you dream of at least a thousand free ways to drive traffic to your website?

 Still, doing keyword research the right way will definitely improve the odds of that happening.

-As a rule of thumb, the short-tail keywords (also called head keywords) have the highest search volume online.
+To sum up, the short-tail keywords (also called head keywords) have the highest search volume online.

-But what you should really care about is that the long-tail keywords have a high conversion rate.
+Ultimately, the long-tail keywords have a high conversion rate.

-Simply said, they will increase your chance to make money even when your audience is still relatively small.
+Ranking for such keywords will increase your chance to make money even when your audience is still relatively small.

 By all means, we can talk about the free ways to drive traffic to your website all day long.